-Figure 1: The IR and NMR spectra of 3-methyloxane-2-carbaldehyde to highlight the definitions of a forward problem and its corresponding inverse problem
+Figure 1: The IR and ${}^{13}C$ NMR spectra of 3-methyloxane-2-carbaldehyde to highlight the definitions of a forward problem and its corresponding inverse problem

-The forward problem can be defined as the prediction of the spectra of a given molecular structure, and the corresponding inverse problem is generating the molecular structure given the spectra (Figure 1).
+The forward problem for molecular structure elucidation can be defined as the prediction of the spectra of a given molecular structure, and the corresponding inverse problem is generating the molecular structure given the spectra (Figure 1).
 Although they are computationally intensive, quantum mechanical methods can be used to obtain various molecular spectra.
-Many recent works made progress in solving the forward problem of predicting the spectra of a molecule where they utilize ML for predicting IR^{28-32}, NMR^{33-35}, UV-visible36, and photoionization^{37,38} spectra.
+Many recent works made progress in solving the forward problem of predicting the spectra of a molecule where they utilize ML for predicting IR^{30-34}, NMR^{35-37}, UV-visible38, and photoionization^{39,40} spectra.

-There have been works demonstrating how deep learning can solve inverse problems39 in various domains.
-For the inverse problem in molecular structure elucidation, there have been works that aimed to automate the process of interpretation of IR spectra^{40,41}.
+There have been works demonstrating how deep learning can solve inverse problems41 in various domains.
+For the inverse problem in molecular structure elucidation, there have been works that aimed to automate the process of interpretation of IR spectra^{42,43}.
 Many of them use only the functional group region of the spectra for their interpretation.
-Wang et al.40 use a support vector machine to do multi-class classification for spectra from the OMNIC FTIR spectral library.
+Wang et al.42 use a support vector machine to do multi-class classification for spectra from the OMNIC FTIR spectral library.
 The trained support vector machine identified 16 functional groups with a prediction accuracy of 93.3%.
-Fine et al.41 introduce a multi-label neural network to identify functional groups present in a sample using a combination of FTIR and MS spectra.
-Jonas42 and Howarth et al.43 used a deep neural network that works with proton-coupled 13C NMR to predict the molecular structure.
-Zhang et al.44 use ChemTS45 to identify a molecule from its NMR spectrum using Monte Carlo tree search (MCTS) guided by a recurrent neural network (RNN).
-Huang et al.46 propose an ML-based algorithm that takes 1H and 13C NMR as input and predicts the correct molecule as the top scoring candidate molecule with an accuracy of 67.4%.
-Pesek et al.47 introduce a rule based combinatorial approach in which the framework uses 1H and 13C NMR, IR, and mass spectra to elucidate the structure of an unknown compound.
-Such knowledge engineering approaches would limit the capability of the solution since they inherit the biases of the rules programmed.
+Fine et al.43 introduce a multi-label neural network to identify functional groups present in a sample using a combination of FTIR and MS spectra.
+Jonas 44 and Howarth et al.45 used a deep neural network that works with proton-coupled ${}^{13}C$ NMR to predict the molecular structure.
+Zhang et al.46 use ChemTS47 to identify a molecule from its NMR spectrum using Monte Carlo tree search (MCTS) guided by a recurrent neural network (RNN).
+Huang et al.5 propose an ML-based algorithm that takes ${}^{1}H$ and ${}^{13}C$ NMR as input and predicts the correct molecule as the top scoring candidate molecule with an accuracy of 67.4%.
+Pesek et al.48 introduce a rule based combinatorial approach in which the framework uses ${}^{1}H$ and ${}^{13}C$ NMR, IR, and mass spectra to elucidate the structure of an unknown compound and emphasises that the approach does not depend on database searches.
+Although this method does not use any spectral databases, it involves a step to pick ${}^{1}H$ NMR peaks and their multiplicities, which is subject to user interpretation and is heavily dependent on the correctness of the peak-picking step.5 Such knowledge engineering and rule based approaches would limit the capability of the solution since they inherit the biases of the rules programmed,14 and might not contain the data for fragments that are appropriate for the given input spectra.49 This highlights the need for molecular structure elucidation methods that do not depend on spectral databases, while also not requiring any knowledge engineering.